walterxie/MEP-tutorial/README.md

 different positions in each codon evolve at different rates, which has to do with what we call the "genetic code" (look up "genetic code redundancy" online).
-In knowing this, we can incorporate this difference in evolutionary rates by splitting the alignment into three partitions, each representing one the three codon positions.
+In knowing this, we can incorporate this difference in evolutionary rates by splitting the alignment into three partitions, each representing one of the three codon positions.

 To do this we will click the `Split` button at the bottom of the `Partitions` panel and then select the `1 + 2 + 3 frame 3` from the drop-down menu (Figure 2).